 TVs can be an expensive purchase, and sets from Sony, Samsung, LG and Panasonic can easily cost several thousand pounds.
 Even entry-level models typically launch for more than £500.

-So when you see a smart, 4K, HDR Technika TV in your local Tesco - just like a Samsung but for half the price - it's easy to be tempted.
+So when you see a smart, 4K, HDR Bush TV in your local Sainsburys – just like a Samsung but for half the price – it's easy to be tempted.

 If our decades of TV testing has told us one thing it's that the specs on a box don't always equal a good TV.
 One 4K panel is not as good as the next and there are many more aspects that determine whether a TV looks and sounds good.

 So, should you be wary of these bargain TVs?
 Is one store brand better than other?
 Or do you need to spend a bit more on a more recognisable brand to get the best experience?

-We don't test every supermarket or electronic retailer own-brand TV, but to give you an indication of whether it's worth buying one of their TVs, the table below shows the average scores of the TVs from many of the brands you'll find in supermarkets and electronics retailers, alongside those of the market leaders.
+We don't test every supermarket or electronic retailer own-brand TV, but to give you an indication of whether it's worth buying one of their TVs, the table below shows the average Which? test scores of TVs from many of the brands you'll find in supermarkets and electronics retailers, alongside those of the market leaders.

 Many of the leading supermarkets and electronics retailers in the UK now have their own brands.
-Some are owned by the store and some have exclusive licences - you'll only find JVC in Currys, for example.
-It's not always clear when a manufacturer is affiliated with a certain store - only John Lewis actually uses the name of its store in its tech branding.
+Some are owned by the store and some have exclusive licences – you'll only find JVC in Currys, for example.
+It's not always clear when a manufacturer is affiliated with a certain store; only John Lewis uses the name of its store in its tech branding.